geekhmer/geekhmer.github.io/source/_posts/2014-07-22-decorator-design-pattern.markdown

   <strong>Some practical problems that can be solved by decoration are</strong><br/>
   - applying one or more UI elements to a specific UI widget at runtime.<br/>
   - saving an ActiveRecord model in various ways based on conditionals in a Rails controller.<br/>
-  - adding additional information to data streams by pre/appending with additional stream data.<br/>
+  - adding additional information to data streams by pre/appending with additional stream data.
 </p>

 <p>